+FROM: Robert I. Cusick

+Director

-Memorandum dated February 23, 2007, from Robert I. Cusick, Director to Designated Agency Ethics Officials Regarding Waivers Under 18 U.S.C. § 208
+SUBJECT: Waivers Under 18 U.S.C. § 208

 Attached is a memorandum that provides guidance on issues you should consider when deciding whether to grant a waiver under 18 U.S.C. § 208(b)(1) or (b)(3).
 Because agencies have a variety of attitudes about issuing conflict of interest waivers, it is not possible to have complete consistency throughout the executive branch in this area.
 However, we hope this guidance will give you some basic information on waiver practices that the Office of Government Ethics (OGE) finds acceptable.